quantintel/spectrum/README.md

 variation making the resulting code base challenging to support and maintain.

-That said, the goal is for Spectrum to be familiar to those who have used any of the libraries from which Spectrum is inspired while producing a distribution that is easily maintained, consistent, transparent and accurate.
+That said, the goal is for Spectrum to be familiar to those who have used any of the libraries from which Spectrum is inspired while at the same tim producing a distribution that is easily maintained, consistent, transparent and accurate.

 ##Usability and integration: